ukon1990/wow-auction-helper/README.md

 ## Suggested VS code pack for angular:
 * Angular-Schule: Extension Pack

+## Code
+Do keep in mind that some of the code in this project is getting old.
+And the code quality might vary due to this.

 ## Setup requirements
 You need to have nodejs and @angular/cli installed on your computer as both the backend and the front-end use it.
 The front-end just for building the project.
 * [https://nodejs.org/en/](https://nodejs.org/en/)